couchbase/couchbase-operator/docs/user/operationGuide.md

 # Operation Guide

-## Install couchbase operator
+## Install the Couchbase Operator

-OPTIONAL: If you are using a private registry, make sure to deploy the registrykey secret first.Create the 'registrykey' secret
+OPTIONAL: If you are using a private registry, make sure to deploy the registrykey secret first.
+Create the 'registrykey' secret:

 ```bash
 $ kubectl apply -f example/registrykeysecret.yaml